flashcordon/big-history/Galaxies.md

 - population de galaxies avec z de 9 à 12 https://esahubble.org/images/heic1219a/

  Consider a galaxy with hot stars that is near the Earth.
 The stars will be predominantly blue in color.
 If the Universe were not expanding, the same kinds of objects seen very far away from us would still appear to be blue.
 On the other hand, the Universe is expanding and all light from distant objects will be perceived to be redder than when it left the source.
 Light from intrinsically hot, blue stars in distant galaxies will look redder than when it left the source.
 Wavelengths will be stretched by factors of 2, 4, 6, or even more as objects are further and further away from us.
+ - This survey, called UDF12, used Hubble’s Wide Field Camera 3 to peer deeper into space in near-infrared light than any previous Hubble observation.

+Why infrared?
+Because the Universe is expanding; therefore the farther back we look, the faster objects are moving away from us, which shifts their light towards the red.
+(The opposite of the our namesake effect, blueshift!)
+Redshift means that light that is emitted as ultraviolet or visible light is shifted more and more to redder wavelengths.
+Spectral features from galaxies that we normally see in UV or visible are likewise shifted into infrared, particularly for the most distant things.
+- The extreme distance of these newly discovered galaxies means their light has been traveling to us for more than 13 billion years, from a time when the Universe was less than 4% of its current age
+- As of this writing it seems that one of the galaxies in the recent Hubble discovery I mentioned may be a distance record breaker.
+The redshift of the light observed from this galaxy (with a value of 11.9) tells us that the light was emitted about 380 million years after the Big Bang.
+This means the light from this galaxy (pictured below) left 13.3+ billion light years ago.

 ## Le champ eXtrêmement profond de Hubble (XDF, 2012)